 He is also a New York Times Bestselling comic book writer, having penned stories for Marvel (Wolverine, Punisher) and DC (Batman, Penguin).
 Additionally, he’s written screenplays for or sold spec scripts to many of the major studios, and written, developed, and produced television for various networks.
 He recently announced that he will be developing his Tim Rackley books for TNT/Sony.
 Gregg resides in Los Angeles.

-Gregg Hurwitz is the critically acclaimed, New York Times and internationally bestselling author of thirteen novels, most recently They’re Watching, You’re Next, The Survivor and Tell No Lies.
+Gregg Hurwitz is the critically acclaimed, New York Times and internationally bestselling author of fourteen novels, most recently Don’t Look Back, You’re Next, The Survivor and Tell No Lies.
 His books have been nominated for numerous awards, shortlisted twice for best novel of the year by International Thriller Writers, nominated for CWA’s Ian Fleming Steel Dagger, chosen as feature selections for all four major literary book clubs, honored as Book Sense Picks, nominated for the Galaxy National Book Award, and translated into twenty two languages.

 Gregg has written screenplays for or sold spec scripts to many of the major studios, and written, developed, and produced television for various networks.
 He is also a New York Times Bestselling comic book writer, having penned stories for Marvel (Wolverine, Punisher) and DC (Batman, Penguin).
 He has published numerous academic articles on Shakespeare, taught fiction writing in the USC English Department, and guest lectured for UCLA, and for Harvard in the United States and internationally.
 In the course of researching his thrillers, he has sneaked onto demolition ranges with Navy SEALs, swum with sharks in the Galápagos, and gone undercover into mind-control cults.

 Hurwitz grew up in the Bay Area.
 While completing a BA from Harvard and a master’s from Trinity College, Oxford in Shakespearean tragedy, he wrote his first novel.
 He was the undergraduate scholar-athlete of the year at Harvard for his pole-vaulting exploits, and played college soccer in England, where he was a Knox fellow.
 He now lives in L.A. where he continues to play soccer, frequently injuring himself.

 The Survivor, St. Martins Press, 2012